hsf-training/cpluspluscourse/docker/README.md

 # Starting a container

 * `run.sh` : start a container from the image `name.txt`, and run the command given as arguments (default is `bash`).
 The current directory is mounted as `/work`, and this is where the command is executed.
 * `run_x11_macos.sh` : same as `run.sh`, plus X11 forwarding, in macOS flavor.
+It requires some prerequisites: see next section.
+* `run_x11_linux.sh` : same as `run.sh`, plus X11 forwarding, in linux flavor.
+* `run_x11_win.sh` : same as `run.sh`, plus X11 forwarding, in windows flavor.
+It requires some prerequisites: see next section.
 * `versions.sh` : type `./run.sh ./versions.sh` within the `docker` directory, and you should check the version of the installed tools in the image.

 ---
 # X11 applications

 For the use of applications with X11 graphics, especially `kcachegrind`, one must setup the forwarding of X11 commands from the container to the host machine, which may be turn complex, depending on your system.
-We provide a set of scripts `run_x11_<os_flavor>.sh` which requires you to define a, environment variable `MYIP`, which should contain the IP number associated your host and X11 session.
+We provide a set of scripts `run_x11_<os_flavor>.sh`.
+Except for linux, it requires to start an X11 server emulator, and define some environment variable `MYIP`, which should contain the IP number associated your host and X11 session.
 We give below some tricks for each system.
-Once you think it should work, try the script `xeyes.sh`.
+Once you think it should work, try the script `xeyes_<os_flavor>.sh`.

 ## macOS